 Let’s face it, price is a big factor for most people – so we’ll open up with some numbers.

 ExpressVPN kicks off at $12.95 for a single month, and drops to $9.99 a month on a six-month plan – pretty average prices, and nothing to shout about.
 If you sign up for a 12-month plan and take advantage of the exclusive Tom’s Guide offer which will bag you three months free (opens in new tab), you’ll be paying a pretty reasonable $6.67 a month.
+You can find all the latest ways to save with our ExpressVPN promo codes.

 With Surfshark, if you go for a rolling monthly plan you’ll be paying the same as ExpressVPN, $12.95.
 Commit for six months and you’ll start saving, though, as the price drops to just $6.49.
 The real bargains start when you commit for a year – taking into the 2 free months that come with the 24-month plan, the monthly price is dropped to just $2.30 a month (opens in new tab).